hurshkarkhanis/twitter-project/README.md

 I'd like to dive deeper into my LSTM Neural Network, add more layers, both in an effort to get a higher score and learn more about the model!

-I'd also like to do classification projects on multiple classes.
+I'd like to do classification projects on multiple classes.

+I'd like to classify tweets by category, instead of by sentiment.